What is the City's fax number?

 How can my son or daughter become a Cadet member of the Fire-EMS Department?

-If your child is interested in becoming a Cadet, please contact Fire-EMS Department Administrative Assistant Rachel Allen at 513-842-1384 or email@example.com.
-She will be happy to talk with both you and your son or daughter about the benefits of becoming a Cadet.
-Rachel will answer any questions you may have and also walk your son or daughter through the application process as well.
+If your child is interested in becoming a Cadet, please contact Fire-EMS Department District Chief, Dennis Brown at email@example.com.
+He will be happy to contact you and your son or daughter about the benefits of becoming a Cadet.
+AC Brown will answer any questions you may have and also walk your son or daughter through the application process as well.
 Click here to download an employment application.
 Once completed, you may return the application by mail to the Fire-EMS Department at 600 Grove Avenue, Wyoming, OH 45215 or you may drop it off at the station.

 What can I do to enhance home safety while I'm on vacation?